frunjik/total-vanilla/README.md

-# total-poly
+# total-vanilla
-Playground with polymer and total.js
+Playground with vanilla-js and total.js

 - start server
 ```